Chris is an avid Doctor Who fan and budding screenwriter and novelist who found Cobra Kai much better than he thought it would be.

 I have written an article about Cobra Kai before.
 The only difference was that was three years ago when Season One debuted on YouTube Red and now I am writing about Season Three which has moved to Netflix, where it should have been to begin with in my opinion, but I digress.
 This particular article will be about the return of my favorite of Daniel LaRusso's three opponents, Chozen Toguchi, as played by the delightful Yuji Okumoto.
 And if any fan of the series reads this article, has not seen Season Three and doesn't want any spoilers, I would advise you to turn away right now.

-In the Karate Kid Part Two, everyone's favorite human Yoda, Mr. Nariyoshi Miyagi, played by the late great Pat Morita, takes his buddy/student Daniel LaRusso (Ralph Macchio, of course) to visit his homeland of Okinawa to say a final farewell to his dying father, he runs into his best friend/surrogate brother Sato Toguchi (the late Danny Kamekona) who is intent to fight him to the death for stealing Yukie, the woman he was arranged to marry, and fleeing town four decades before.
-Sato's hotheaded, immature nephew, Chozen, who is his number one karate student, takes an immediate dislike to Daniel because he's Mr. Miyagi's student.
+In the Karate Kid Part Two, everyone's favorite human Yoda, Mr. Nariyoshi Miyagi, played by the late great Pat Morita, takes his buddy/student Daniel LaRusso (Ralph Macchio, of course) to visit his homeland of Okinawa to say a final farewell to his dying father, he runs into his best friend/surrogate brother Sato (the late Danny Kamekona) who is intent to fight him to the death for stealing Yukie, the woman he was arranged to marry, and fleeing town four decades before.
+Sato's hotheaded, immature nephew Chozen, who is also his number one karate student, takes an immediate dislike to Daniel because he's Mr. Miyagi's student.
 As if all that isn't bad enough, Chozen and Daniel butt heads various times over the course of the film and it all comes to a head when a typhoon hits the night Mr. Miyagi and Sato are supposed to have their fight.
-When Daniel and Mr. Miyagi venture out in it to find Sato buried underneath the building he was in, Mr. Miyagi chops him out and takes him to the shelter, and as the three of them go, they see a little girl atop a poll who was ringing a bell to get people to safety.
+When Daniel and Mr. Miyagi venture out in it to find Sato buried underneath the building he was in, Mr. Miyagi chops him out and takes him to the shelter, and as the three of them go, they see a little girl atop a poll who was ringing a bell to get people to safety (and whose name we would eventually find out on the show is Yuna).
 While Mr. Miyagi and Sato head back, Chozen rushes to Sato, whom he had assumed to be dead.
-Sato orders Chozen to help Daniel rescue the little girl but he refuses to aid his enemy, so Sato does and disowns Chozen.
+Sato orders Chozen to help Daniel rescue little Yuna but he refuses to aid his enemy, so Sato helps Daniel rescue her himself and disowns Chozen.

 Then I started to think about it.
 The whole point of the first season of the show was that while the first movie presented William Zabka's Johnny Lawrence as an arrogant rich bully, you did not know everything about him and why he acted the way he did so we're gonna show you and you're gonna sympathize with him, as we did.
 Redemption is a common theme of the show, as is turning stereotypical movie characters into actual human beings.
 That's part of the reason the show is so beloved.
 Maybe the idea that Chozen would have seen the error of his ways by now wasn't as far-fetched as I thought.